dvquy13/recsys-mvp/README.md

 - To check logs: `make ml-platform-logs`

 # Dev
-- Run `make notebook-up` to start Jupyter Lab.
+- Run `make lab` to start Jupyter Lab.
 The `.env` file would define connection credentials necessary to connect with the supporting services.
 - To prep data and train the model, run: `poetry run python 00-training-pipeline.py`

 # Docker Run